qmk/qmk_firmware/docs/hand_wire.md

             │└row0
             └row1

 Which isn't accurate, since we only have 3 keys pressed down, not all 4.
-This behavior is called ghosting, and only happens in odd scenarios like this, but can be much more common on a bigger keyboard.
+This behaviour is called ghosting, and only happens in odd scenarios like this, but can be much more common on a bigger keyboard.
 The way we can get around this is by placing a diode after the keyswitch, but before it connects to its row.
 A diode only allows current to pass through one way, which will protect our other columns/rows from being activated in the previous example.
 We'll represent a dioded matrix like this;

         Column 0 being scanned     Column 1 being scanned x                                   x